 Law Firm Content Marketing Elements and Tools

-To make your law firm website and any pages within it the best that it can be, you’ll want to start all content creation by thinking about the reader you’re targeting.
+To make your law firm website and any pages within it the best, you'll want to start all content creation by considering the reader you're targeting.
 Generally speaking, law firms may have more than one kind of ideal reader in mind.
-In the world of content marketing, you’ll often see these ideal readers described as “buyer personas.”
-You’ll want to think about who it is that you want clicking on your sites and taking additional action afterward with respect to your law firm.
+In content marketing, you'll often see these ideal readers described as "buyer personas."
+You'll want to think about who it is that you want to click on your sites and take additional action afterward for your law firm.

-For most law firms, ideal readers almost always include potential clients, but they can also include potential employees or partners (such as lawyers newly out of law school who are looking for a job, or a lawyer who is currently at a different firm and wants to make a lateral move), and even colleagues in the legal field in which you practice.
-You’ll likely want to target different buyer personas on different pages or blog posts.
-In short, every time you create new content, consider your buyer persona and develop the content around that “person.”
-Many law firms find it helpful to flesh out specific buyer personas, conceiving of the specific geographic area where that “person” lives and works, what kinds of goals that “person” has,” and what types of social and cultural patterns in which that “person” might engage.
+For most law firms, ideal readers almost always include potential clients.
+Still, they can also include potential employees or partners (such as lawyers out of law school looking for a job or a lawyer currently at a different firm wanting to make a lateral move) and even colleagues in the legal field you practice in.
+You'll likely want to target different buyer personas on pages or blog posts.
+In short, every time you create new content, consider your buyer persona and develop the content around that "person."
+Many law firms find it helpful to flesh out specific buyer personas, conceiving of the particular geographic area where that "person" lives and works, what kinds of goals that "person" has," and what types of social and cultural patterns in which that "person" might engage.

 Landing Pages